Arthur-Milchior/anki-merge-notes/README.md

 # Merging notes
 ## Rationale
 At one point, for some complex reason, I had related notes and I wanted to merge them.
-This did make sens because their was no filled filled in both notes, and no card type generated for both notes.
+This did make sense because there was no filled fields in both notes, and no card type generated for both notes.

 This add-on does just this.
 In the browser, you select two notes with the same note type, and it merges them.

 ## Description
 Let's say you want to merge notes N1 and N2.

-There is no way to states which one is N1 and which one is N2.
+There is no way to state which one is N1 and which one is N2.
 If N1 and N2 have distinct tip, an error message is shown.
-Otherwise, both notes become a single notes N. Each fields of N is the concatenation of the same fields in N1 and N2.
+Otherwise, both notes become a single note N. Each fields of N is the concatenation of the same fields in N1 and N2.

 For each card type CT, N has a card of type CT which is a copy of the card of type CT of N1 or of N2, the choice is made such that the card